 Independence under Macías (1968–1979)

 Arriving to be the first president of the country upon independence, Francisco Macías Nguema.
 Soon, his rule turned into a dictatorship marked by financial mismanagement, repression, and massive abuses of human rights.
-Often referred to as "The Rule of Terror, Macías' government saw the nation's economy collapse and many people escape into exile.
+Often referred to as "The Rule of Terror, Macías' government saw the nation's economy collapse, and many people escaped into exile.

 Obiang (1979–present)